Programmingrelated1999/Job-Portfolio/README.md

 - Resume
 - Contact

-This webpage mainly serves to potential employers and software developers who want to work on the project with me.
+This webpage mainly serves to potential employers and software developers who want to work with me in the future.

 ## Tools Used
 - HTML